 Museums are typically nonprofits as well, so they would probably be willing to donate a membership and even create a partnership.

 Try bundling a museum membership into a larger package or let it stand on its own.
 Either way, this item is a reliable choice for all types of auction events.

 Getting started with auctions can be a challenge, and sometimes you need to rely on the generosity of local donors, businesses, and professionals.

 Guests at your auction can purchase a spot on a first-come, first-served basis, whether this is an online standalone event or an event held before the live auction to engage donors before the doors open.

-Some of the best charity auction items are a direct result of creativity and reaching out to the right providers and donors.
-But it’s also about doing your research and determining what items will appeal to certain participants.
+Some of the best charity auction items are a direct result of creativity and reaching out to the right donors.
+But choosing the right items is also about doing your research and determining what items will appeal to certain participants.